Jeffery-byte/job-tracker/README.md

 ## 🔗 Live Demo
 **Try it now: [https://job-tracker-alpha-woad.vercel.app/](https://job-tracker-alpha-woad.vercel.app/)**

+⚠️ Note: For the logo generator,the actual project for this link is [AI logo generator](https://github.com/Jeffery-byte/AI-logo-generator)

 ## ✨ Features

 - **17-Stage Pipeline System**: Track your applications from initial research to final decision